s-r-e-e-r-a-j/CharPulse/README.md

 - Dynamic, auto-resizing kernel buffer.
 - Production-ready with logging via `dmesg`.
 - Auto-loads at boot using `/etc/modules-load.d/charpulse.conf`.
+- Sysfs attributes for monitoring and control:
+  - `read_count` – number of times data has been read
+  - `write_count` – number of times data has been written
+  - `clear_count` – number of times the buffer has been cleared
+  - `current_data_size` – current size of the data in the buffer
+  - `reset_counts` – write `1` to reset read, write, and clear counters
 - Works on most Linux distributions with proper kernel headers.

 ---